 Jacob Goldenberg is a professor of marketing at the Arison School of Business Administration at the Inter-Disciplinary Center at Hertzelia and a visiting professor at Columbia Business School.
 His research focuses on creativity, new product development, diffusion of innovation, complexity in market dynamics social networks effects, and social media.
 He is an academic trustee of the Marketing Science Institute.

-Goldenberg is the editor-in-chief of the International Journal of Research in Marketing and area editor for Journal of Marketing Research, and serves on the editorial board of Marketing Science.
+Goldenberg is the editor-in-chief of the International Journal of Research in Marketing and area editor for Journal of Marketing Research, and he serves on the editorial board of Marketing Science.
 He has published papers in the Journal of Marketing, Journal of Marketing Research, Management Science, Marketing Science, Nature Physics, and Science.
-In addition, he is an author of two books by Cambridge University Press and a forthcoming book in Chicago Press.
+In addition, he is an author of two books published by Cambridge University Press and a forthcoming book published by Chicago Press.

 Goldenberg’s scientific work has been covered in the New York Times, Wall Street Journal, Boston Globe, BBC News, Herald Tribune, The Economist, and Wired.
 He is a cofounder of SIT, a systematic innovation consulting firm.

 He received his PhD from the Hebrew University of Jerusalem in a joint program of the School of Business Administration and Racach Institute of Physics.